hoito46/Computer-Programming-Group-Project/README.md

 > Yip Chun Ting Justin <br>
 > Ng Cheuk Hin Hinson

 Usage & Copyright
-This project is part of our academic coursework and is provided **for reference only** <br>
+> This project is part of our academic coursework and is provided **for reference only**. <br>
-Any reproduction, modification, distribution, or use of the code, in whole or in part, is **strictly prohibited** without explicit permission from team member(s).
+> Any reproduction, modification, or use of the code, in whole or in part, is **strictly prohibited** without permission from team member(s).

 If you have any questions or requests regarding this project, feel free to contact me via email at Email: lamto087@gmail.com.